Report a Safety Concern

 Minor – Minor spills consist of a small amount of hazardous material that you are familiar with.
 This material, although hazardous, is not extremely dangerous and can be cleaned up if the proper clean-up material and personal protective equipment are available.
 You should only clean up a minor spill if you feel comfortable doing so.
 The clean-up material should be considered hazardous waste and be disposed of properly.
 Always let your supervisor know of a spill.

-Major – Major spills consist of a a large quantity of a hazardous material, a material that is extremely dangerous, a mixing of two chemicals that may cause a reaction, or unknown chemicals.
+Major – Major spills consist of a large quantity of a hazardous material, a material that is extremely dangerous, a mixing of two chemicals that may cause a reaction or unknown chemicals.
 Do not attempt to clean up a major spill.
 You should clear the area (possibly the building) and call University Police at (920) 424-1212.

 Detailed procedures for handling minor and major spills can be found at Chemical Spill Response.
 General Guidelines for routine spills are given below: